replit/kaboom/doc/13-multiboom.md

 kaboom()
 ```

-Next, we'll start creating a list of the background colors of each context.
+Next, we'll create a list of the background colors of each context:

 ```
 const backgrounds = [